ronaldoussoren/pyobjc/docs/apinotes/CoreText.rst

   Use ``CTParagraphStyleGetTabStops`` to fetch the tabstops from a style object, using ``CTParagraphStyleGetValueSpecifieker`` is not supported with key ``kCTParagraphStyleSpecifierTabStops``.

-* All types and constants definied in "SFNTLayoutTypes.h" and "SFNTTypes.h" are not yet supported
+* All types and constants defined in "SFNTLayoutTypes.h" and "SFNTTypes.h" are not yet supported

 * ``CTRunDelegateGetRefCon``